matrix-org/matrix-appservice-slack/docs/datastores.md

 Datastores
 ==========

-Version 1.0+ supports using Postgres as a storage backend instead of the deprecated NeDB storage backend.
+Version 1.0+ supports using PostgreSQL as a storage backend instead of the deprecated NeDB storage backend.

 NeDB End-of-life